VendaTech/chef-cookbook-ssl/README.md

 Cookbook to manage deployment of X509 certificates across an infrastructure.

-Keys and CSRs are generated according to "ssl_certificate" resources during a chef-client run on the hosts which will use them, with the CSRs pushed to the Chef server.
+Keys and CSRs are generated according to "x509_certificate" resources during a chef-client run on the hosts which will use them, with the CSRs pushed to the Chef server.
 Later, certificates are signed by the appropriate CAs and pushed to Chef.
 A subsequent run deploys the